python/devguide/developer-workflow/extension-modules.rst

 ``make regen-configure`` does not work!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since this rule requires Docker to be running and a Docker instance, the following can be done on Linux platforms (``systemctl``-based):
+Since this rule requires `Docker <https://docs.docker.com/desktop>`_ to be running, the following can be done on Linux platforms (``systemctl``-based):

 .. code-block:: shell

-   systemctl status docker          # is the docker service running? sudo systemctl start docker      # start it if not! sudo systemctl restart docker    # or restart it!
+   systemctl status docker          # is the Docker service running? sudo systemctl start docker      # start it if it is not sudo systemctl restart docker    # or restart it if the issue persists

 If Docker complains about missing permissions, this Stack Overflow post could be useful in solving the issue: `How to fix docker: permission denied
 <https://stackoverflow.com/q/48957195/9579194>`_.

-Once the Docker service is running, check if you have an `Ubuntu 22.04 image
+Once the Docker service is running, check that you have an `Ubuntu 22.04 image
 <https://hub.docker.com/_/ubuntu>`_, or pull it if it is not case:

 .. code-block:: shell

-   docker images ubuntu:22.04       # check for the Docker image presence docker image pull ubuntu:22.04   # or pull the image if it does not exist!
+   docker images ubuntu:22.04       # check for the Docker image presence docker image pull ubuntu:22.04   # or pull the image if needed